SALT-NLP/autometrics/autometrics/experiments/utilization/README.md

 ## Sequential Benchmarking of All Metrics

-A new script `benchmark_utilization.py` is provided to automatically benchmark all metrics in the `MetricBank` sequentially:
+A script `benchmark_utilization.py` is provided to automatically benchmark all metrics in the `MetricBank` sequentially:

 ### Features